yeasintaha/Integrated-Embedded-System-Abusive-Bengali-Speech-and-Speaker-Detection-Using-NLP-and-Deep-Learning/README.md

-# Bangla Abusive Speech Detection and Speaker Identification
+# Integrated Embedded System Abusive Bengali Speech and Speaker Detection Using NLP and Deep-Learning

 This research work aims to develop a system for detecting abusive speech and identifying the speaker in Bangla.
 The system is trained on a dataset of Bangla abusive speech and speaker identification data, which has been collected from the following links: